George Bailey’s 1919 Dodge from It’s A Wonderful Life warms hearts all year long

 The Dodge is 72 years removed from It’s A Wonderful Life, filmed in 1946, and a long way from its fictitious home in Bedford Falls, New York.
 Owned by Keith and Marilyn Smith, it currently resides in Johnstown, Colorado, about an hour north of Denver, but the Smiths are in the midst of a move to Nebraska to be closer to their daughter and her family.
 Today we’re blessed with sunshine and comfortable temperatures, and we’re greeted warmly by not only the Smiths but their two dogs.
 The Rocky Mountains, clearly visible to the west, provide a glorious backdrop for our celebrity meet and greet.

 Keith gets into the Dodge by opening the front passenger door and sliding across the seat, and he wonders aloud how the 6-foot-3 Stewart ever managed to squeeze himself inside, “especially in the scene where he doesn’t even open the door, he just jumps over it and into the car.”
-Indeed it’s a tight fit behind that polished wooden steering wheel.
+Indeed, it’s a tight fit behind that polished wooden steering wheel.

 Smith looks out over the hood and describes the finer points of the 1919 touring car.
 It employs a “silent starter” (meaning it uses the generator to start the car instead of a Bendix engagement system) to awaken the four-cylinder flathead engine that produces approximately 36 horsepower.
 The engine has a sturdier five-main bearing configuration (instead of three), an enclosed timing chain, and twice the battery power (12 volts) of most cars from its day.

 The car looks slightly different now than it did on screen.
 Stewart crashed into the tree with such force that the bumper needed to be repaired, and the left front fender and wheel were both replaced.
 “If you look closely, you can tell that the wheel is from a Dodge truck.
-The spokes are a bit heftier,” Smith says.
+The spokes of it are a bit heftier,” Smith says.
 In addition, the motometer atop the radiator cap was removed for the movie, since that was optional in 1919 and the penny-wise Bailey family likely couldn’t have justified the extra expense.
 Same goes for the optional cathedral windows in the rear—a standard canvas top with horizontal windows can be seen in the movie.
 The car also has side window clips, but side windows weren’t used in the film since they too were optional.

 How does the car behave on the road?
 “It drives great,” Smith says.
 “Reverse is tough because the mirrors don’t help much.
 But once it goes forward, it’s a very smooth riding car for its time.”